apple/swift-service-context/CONTRIBUTING.md

  ```
  Commit hash: b17a8a9f0f814c01a56977680cb68d8a779c951f
  Context:
- While testing my application that uses with Swift Distributed Tracing Baggage, I noticed that ...
+ While testing my application that uses with Swift Service Context, I noticed that ...
  Steps to reproduce:
  1. ...
  2. ...